Production years:

 So, why would you want to enhance or mod a Princeton?
 Due to its small size many players want to increase the power, volume and clean headroom.
 A few also wants to change the distortion characteristics.
 We’ve seen no other amp that has been analyzed so thoroughly in terms of mods and tricks to make it bigger.
 Does this mean you should implement the mods too?
 Not necessarily.
 Just because many people does so, it doesn’t mean it’s right for you.

 In general we don’t recommend the mods that increase the power and clean headroom unless you are playing your Princeton at gigs on medium-large stages and you need the sparkling clean fender sound to cut through.
 If you’re micing the amp the audience should have no problem hearing a stock Princeton (we know: it’s really hard to trust the sound engineers).
 Your job is to make sure your band and yourself can hear the amp.
 If you are using your Princeton at home or in recording situations we think you’ll appreciate the early breakup of the original 6V6 power tube circuitry, the ineffective phase inverter, a smaller output transformer and a low-medium inefficient 10″ speaker.
 You are so luck to have a tube amp that you have to turn up where it breaks up nicely and shines trough.
 It’s what everybody really wants.
-So why increase the threashold of tube heaven?
+So why increase the threshold of tube heaven?

 You’ll need schematics to implement some of these mods. http://www.ampwares.com/fender.asp.
 We usually start with explaining a mod from a functional perspective where we relate to components in the logical schematics diagram.
 Finally we point out location of components in the physical layout diagram.